MichaelBenIsrael/Python-Networking-Multithreaded-Reverse-Shell/README.md

 <br><br>
 Once the client has been selected, commands can be sent from the server to execute in the client's computer.
-The client can connect to the server by running the client.py from his/her computer.
+The client can connect to the server by running the client.py from his/her computer.<br>
-The only modification that the client.py file needs is the client current IP address which can be recieved by typing: "ipconfig" in the command prompt.
+The only modification that the client.py file needs is the client current IP address<br>
+which can be recieved by typing: "ipconfig" in the command prompt.